 - How to Use Accessibility Shortcut on iPhone X, Xs, Xs Max, and XR

-- How to Set Up and Use Face ID on iPhone X, Xs, Xs Max, and XR
+- Use Face ID on iPhone and iPad Pro

 - How to Clear RAM on iPhone X, Xs, Xs Max, and XR

 Have you got used to the quick gestures found on the iPhone X series?
-Send your views across on Facebook and Twitter as well as in the comments section.
-Make sure to Download our app so that you never miss the latest tutorials.
+Send your views in the comments section.